open-feature/js-sdk/packages/server/README.md

 ## Usage

-To configure the SDK you'll need to add a provider to the `OpenFeature` global signleton.
+To configure the SDK you'll need to add a provider to the `OpenFeature` global singleton.
 From there, you can generate a `client` which is usable by your code.
 While you'll likely want a provider for your specific backend, we've provided a `NoopProvider`, which simply returns the default value.

 ```typescript
 import { OpenFeature } from '@openfeature/js-sdk';